vault27/Foundation/ssl.md

 In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix.

 **AEAD**
+- authenticated encryption assosiated data
+- Provides encryption + integrity
+- TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice.

 **Padding**
 - Is used to handle encryption of data lengths smaller than the encryption block size